mxochicale/open-healthcare-slides/docs/fosdem-feb-2025/README.md

 Miguel Xochicale
 m.xochicale@ucl.ac.uk

-Miguel is a Senior Research Engineer at University College London, UK, where he leads pioneering advancements in data-centric AI tools for Medical Imaging, MedTech, SurgTech, Biomechanics, and Clinical Translation.
-His work focuses on driving innovation and delivering impact in several critical areas: Real-time AI for surgery, eye movement disorders, and echocardiography, Sensor fusion data integrating wearable trackers with medical imaging, Generative models for fetal imaging, and Child-robot interaction in low-resource countries.
+Miguel is a Senior Research Engineer at University College London, UK, leading pioneering advancements in open-source and data-centric AI tools across Medical Imaging, MedTech, SurgTech, Biomechanics, and Clinical Translation.
+His work focuses on driving innovation and delivering impact in several critical areas: Real-time AI for surgery, eye movement disorders, and echocardiography, sensor fusion data integrating wearable trackers with medical imaging, generative models for fetal imaging, and child-robot interaction in low-resource countries.
 By harnessing these cutting-edge technologies, he is dedicated to transforming healthcare through AI and making a lasting impact on patient care and medical research.

 -tag-slug (optional)
 "Short version of the title, used in the url if your talk is published.
 Use only lower case and hypen (-) to separate words.
 If not specified, the title will be slugified Please write at most 50 characters."